AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 ---
 layout: post
-title: "Reflections On Creating A Haskell Startup"
+title: "Reflections On Using Haskell For My Startup"
 tags: [haskell, gcp]
 comments: true
 ---